yaskevich/persona/README.md

 ## Deployment

-The example script that gets the code from [Github](https://github.com/yaskevich/persona), builds the client app bundle and runs the server is in `deploy-persona.sh` file. **Note**: it uses [PM2](https://pm2.keymetrics.io) as a globally installed package, you should install it manually before running the script.
+The example script that gets the code from [Github](https://github.com/yaskevich/persona), builds the client app bundle and runs the server is in [deploy-persona.sh](/deploy-persona.sh) file. **Note**: it uses [PM2](https://pm2.keymetrics.io) as a globally installed package, you should install it manually before running the script.
 Otherwise, you have to modify the code for using `nodemon` or directly `node`, but it is not recommended for production.

 ### Client application

 It is a JavaScript UI application written with [Vue 3](https://v3.vuejs.org) framework and [Element Plus](https://element-plus.org/) component library.
 Build tool is [Vite](https://vitejs.dev).

+#### Internationalization

 The client application supports localization, currently **English** and **Russian** locales are provided.
-One can easily add new language, providing dictionary of captions and other text elements as JSON structure.
+The list of supported languages and corresponding translations of UI texts are stored in [i18n.json](/front/src/i18n.json) file.
+One can easily add a new language, putting new language name to *languages* array and extending an array of every UI element translation with new item in *dictionary* object.

+#### Serving client code

-At first, install all necessary NodeJS modules: `npm install `
+At first, install all necessary NodeJS modules: `npm install`

 To build the static bundle run:

 `npm run build`

-To start development and start the app in hot-reload mode run:
+To start development and run the app in hot-reload mode:

 `npm run dev`